letuananh0711/goiheo/README.md

 npm install
 ```

-Create a `.env` file of the root of the project for testing expo's token
+Create a `.env` file of the root of the project for testing expo's token.
+It must have a hard value of a device.

 - `EXPO_TOKEN_TEST`